Chapter 38 : Stupid

-“I mean, why else do you think I’ve been undoing two extra buttons on my uniform?
+“Yeah.
+Why else do you think I’ve been undoing two extra buttons on my uniform shirt?
 I have to if I even want to be noticed around you.”
-Evelyn informed us with utmost seriousness, like the issue of her shirt buttons was a top UN priority.
+Evelyn informed us with the utmost severity, as if the issue of her shirt buttons was a top priority on the UN agenda or something.
 “I’m about to go three, guys.
-This shit is getting real."
+This shit is real."

 “Just relax, Aggs.
-The hype will die down eventually.
-In the meanwhile, just act as weird as possible to scare the gawkers away.
-Watch.”
+The hype will die down eventually and in the meantime, just act as weird as possible if you want to scare the gawkers away.
+Here, watch.”

-Apparently, it can.
+Apparently, it could.

 “Is that — ?”
 Dom began.

-The four of us watched in amazement as the boy in question — the very same boy who had put Aidan in a coma and threatened to kill me at Halloween party (which isn’t a fun experience at all, slutty librarian or not) - went sprinting down the corridor in sheer, absolute terror.
+“Fallon Cooper,” I finished for her as the figure came into the light, and the four of us watched in amazement while the boy in question — the very same boy who had thwacked my brother into a coma and threatened to kill me — went sprinting down the corridor in sheer, absolute terror.

-And I knew just who was behind it.
+And I knew just who was responsible.

 He could only mean one thing by that: